 (h) Project.
-The term "project" means a planned undertaking involving the capitalized purchase or acquisition of qualified investment property for the construction of an additional manufacturing or telecommunications facility or the expansion of an existing manufacturing or telecommunications facility must result in an expansion of the taxpayer's asset base and be directly related to the taxpayer's manufacturing process or to providing telecommunications services.
-For purposes of qualifying for this credit in conjunction with either the job tax credit, the headquarters job tax credit, the quality jobs tax credit, or the optional investment tax credit, a taxpayer may not undertake more than one project at the same time within a single facility, and each project must be confined to a single facility.
-Generally it is the same project if it is in the same building, provided that there can be separate projects in the same building if the employees that will be using the equipment that is the subject of the investment tax credit will not be or have not been claimed or included in any calculations for the jobs tax credit; the headquarters jobs tax credit, or the quality jobs tax credit.
+The term "project" means a planned undertaking involving the capitalized purchase or acquisition of qualified investment property for the construction of an additional manufacturing or telecommunications facility or the expansion of

+133 an existing manufacturing or telecommunications facility.
+A project 134 which is a planned expansion of an existing manufacturing or 135 telecommunications facility must result in an expansion of the 136 taxpayer's asset base and be directly related to the taxpayer's 137 manufacturing process or to providing telecommunications services.
+138 For purposes of qualifying for this credit in conjunction with either 139 the job tax credit, the headquarters job tax credit, the quality jobs tax 140 credit, or the optional investment tax credit, a taxpayer may not 141 undertake more than one project at the same time within a single facility, and each project must be confined to a single facility.
+142 143 Generally it is the same project if it is in the same building, provided 144 that there can be separate projects in the same building if the 145 employees that will be using the equipment that is the subject of the investment tax credit will not be or have not been claimed or 146 147 included in any calculations for the jobs tax credit; the headquarters 148 jobs tax credit, or the quality jobs tax credit.